neo4j-drivers/neo4j-drivers.github.io/index.md

 All Bolt connections begin with a handshake to negotiate which version of the messaging protocol to use.
 Following a successful negotiation, the agreed messaging protocol then takes ownership of the connection for the remainder of its lifetime.
 The handshake itself is not versioned.

 * **Version 1**, corresponds to the first releases of the handshake specification.
 * **Version 4.0**, incorporates an updated handshake specification.
-Now supports Major and Minor versions.
+Now supports major and minor versions.
+* **Version 4.3**, incorporates an updated handshake specification.
+Now supports ranges of minor versions.

 [**Bolt Protocol Handshake Specification**]({% link bolt/bolt-protocol-handshake-specification.md %})